fernandocm9/AI_Detectors_Project/README.md

 Once these packages are installed, import the modules and necessary packages into your IDE and ensure they are compatible with your Python version (tested on Python3.11).
 - ```python3 sample_run.py```

-Before reading the data file, update the path of the file to the absolute path on your local computer.
+Before reading the data file, update the path of the file on line 33 to the absolute path on your local computer.

 After editing the path of the file, run the code and wait for a result.